Linguistics575/pentimento-editor/README.md

 In order to view and edit the website, you need to sign in with your github account.
 If you don't have a github account, please sign up here: https://github.com/

+Next, you will need to get write access to this repository.
+To do so, please contact an administrator of pentimenti organization (tguinard@gmail.com will work), and let them know your github username.

-When you first navigate to https://linguistics575.github.io/pentimento-editor/, there will be a popup for sign-in.
+When you first navigate to https://pentimenti.github.io/, there will be a popup for sign-in.
 Please tell your browser to allow popups if it blocks the popup.

 # How to edit a book